by G. Jack Urso

 Ae13U: Online sources report ten episodes were broadcast, but my research could only account for nine episodes.
 How many episodes were broadcast?

 Sherry Coben: All were broadcast, but several didn’t air in the whole country.
 It was a mess to be honest, and we were heartbroken.
 The Harts and Patrick were still on the west coast, finishing post production when the show premiered, where several episodes never even aired.
 This impacted ratings of course, not that ratings would have made any difference.
 The die was cast by then, and we all knew it.
-All ten aired, and I know this for sure because I recorded them all on my giant VHS recorder.
+All eleven aired, and I know this for sure because I recorded them all on my giant VHS recorder.
 The tapes are significantly degraded, but I put them on DVD so that my own children could grow up watching and loving the show that brought their parents together.

 Patrick McMahon: Several only aired in half of the country.
-It was the last one, the tenth, that maybe ran in five or ten markets, as I recall.
+It was the last one, the eleventh, that maybe ran in five or ten markets, as I recall.
 That's why there is a question about whether or not it aired.

 Ae13U: How many episodes were originally planned for the first season of the show?
 I speculated that maybe 13 episodes were probably planned for the first season based on the usual first season order for similar Saturday morning live action shows.